colbyfronk/colbyfronk.github.io/content/project/example/index.md

 ---
-title: Example Project
+title: Eagle Scout Project
 summary: An example of using the in-built project page.
-tags:
+#tags:
-  - Deep Learning
+#  - Other
 date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).